Table of Contents

 6. Building Geared Devices

 If you’ve achieved a perfect fit with your 2D assemblage, you might be ready to take your skills to the next level.
-Let’s see how gears can fit together to make moving parts!
+Let’s see how gears fit together to make moving machines!

 Activity 1: Create Common Gears

 Activity 2: Assemble Gears into a Functional Device